spiral/docs/orm/relations.md

 }
 ```

-Before declaring our relation we would have to create an internal to link our model to:
+Before declaring our relation we would have to create an interface to link our model to:

 ```php
 interface PhotoHolderInterface